 This QuickStart presents common challenges when working with dates.
 Sigma can be used to manipulate dates to get the desired results, quickly and easily.

-There are many ways to solution with dates in Sigma.
-Not every solution is covered and you may even found a better method.
-Suggestions and feedback is always appreciated.
+There are many ways to work with dates in Sigma.
+Not every solution is covered and you may even find a better method.
+Suggestions and feedback are always appreciated.

 This QuickStart assumes you have a working instance of Sigma and the connection called Sigma Sample Database.